 The NSW Outback offers breathtaking scenery, completely open skies, beautiful stars, and new untamed life.
 Following that, there are people you meet and stories you hear.
 However, Outback NSW may be a harsh environment, and you need to be prepared before travelling whether it be to the Outback or anywhere for that matter.

 These are just a few of the things you should know before you hit the road.

 1. Try not to utilise a computerised route framework.

-- Try not to utilise a computerised route framework, Satellite route frameworks (like Google Maps or a GPS) regularly read roads that either don’t exist at all or that are private roads and not available.
-Guarantee you use paper maps provided by trustworthy guide organizations to explore Outback roads – Visitor Information Centers will actually want to supply them.
+Satellite route frameworks (like Google Maps or a GPS) regularly read roads that either don’t exist at all or that are private roads and not available.
+We highly recommend that you use paper maps provided by trustworthy guide organizations to explore NSW Outback roads – Visitor Information Centers will actually want to supply them.
 You ought to likewise liaise with local people to check the road conditions and take notes of various routes and any road works.

-If you’re looking for NSW Outback accommodation along the way, be sure to look into the properties and tours we have in each town to make your stay enjoyable.
+If you’re looking for NSW Outback accommodation along the way, be sure to look into the Outback resorts and tours we have in each town to make your stay enjoyable.
 We also offer a 10% multi-property discount.

 Happy exploring the NSW Outback!